xjhc/dir-ingest/README.md

 dir-ingest -m | pbcopy # macOS
 dir-ingest -m | Set-Clipboard # Windows

-# Ingest a specific directory with plain text output
+# Ingest a specific directory and put flags after the path
-dir-ingest /path/to/project
+dir-ingest /path/to/project -m

+# Prepend a path to all filenames in the output
+dir-ingest -p my-project/
 ```

+> **Note:** Status messages (like skipped files or the final count) are printed to your terminal's standard error stream.
+This is intentional, so they appear on your screen for feedback but are **not** copied to your clipboard, which only receives the clean file content.

 ## Options